Canadian Olympic Medal Count

 He followed up with a career year in 2015-16.
 At the second World Cup of the season in Salt Lake City in November, he broke the 10,000m world record that had stood since March 2007 with his time of 12:36.30.
-Bloemen went on to win 10,000m silver at the World Single Distances Championships for Canada’s first major international medal in speed skating’s longest event since the 1932 Olympic Winter Games.
+Bloemen went on to win 10,000m silver at the World Single Distances Championships for Canada’s first major international medal in speed skating’s longest event since the Lake Placid 1932 Olympic Winter Games.
 He also won bronze with the team pursuit at the worlds.
-He was named that year’s winner of the Oscar Mathisen Award for the single most outstanding speed skating performance in the world and was Speed Skating Canada’s Long Track Male Athlete of the Year.
+He was named that year’s winner of the Oscar Mathisen Award for the single most outstanding speed skating performance.

 Although he narrowly missed the world championship podium in 2016-17, Bloemen’s consistency throughout the season led to him finishing second in the overall World Cup standings for the 5000m/10,000m.
 Among the highlights was his first career World Cup victory in the 5000m.
 In December 2017, Bloemen set the 5000m world record at the World Cup in Salt Lake City.
 His time of 6:01.86 broke a 10-year-old mark.
 He stood on all three 5000m podiums in the fall of 2017 to go with a silver medal in the only 10,000m World Cup of the season.